anz-f5/f5xc-waap-palo-gwlb-aws/README.md

 - The WAAP site is provisioned via the Volterra Terraform module and as such a slight modification must be made to subnet association in order to support this design.
 Specifically, the subnets of the internal interfaces for WAAP nodes need to be disassociated from the route table that the module creates.
 This allows for those subnets to be associated with a different route table.

 - Due to the abovementioned change, you might want to move all the .tf files to the 'temp' directory first, only leave waap-site.tf and variable files in the working directory.
-Run `terraform apply` to build out the WAAP site, disassociate the internal networks (e.g., 10.1.10/24, 10.1.11/24 and 10.1.12/24) from the route table manually in AWS console.
+Run `terraform apply` to build out the WAAP site, disassociate the internal networks (e.g., 10.1.10/24, 10.1.11/24 and 10.1.12/24) from the route table in AWS console manually.
 Once done, move all files from the temp directory back to the working directory and run `terraform apply` again to build out the rest.

-- The WAAP site is provisioned using its own module that does not expose virtual machine or interface level state information, I found it easier to grab the private IP's of the external and internal interfaces of the WAAP nodes from AWS console and feed them directly to **waapBpcNlb.tf** when creating a the NLB's.
+- The WAAP site is provisioned using its own module that does not expose virtual machine or interface level state information, I found it easier to grab the private IP's of the external and internal interfaces of the WAAP nodes from AWS console and feed them directly to **waapVpcNlb.tf** when creating the NLB's.
 If you have a better method, please let me know.

 - For the purpose of testing, I have created an IGW for spokeVpc1 and spokeVpc2 in Terraform code, as this allows you to connect to VM1 and VM2 more easily.
 A specific route (within **spokeVpc1/2-main-rt**) is also made available for VM1 and VM2 so they can perform apt update and install Nginx as a testing server.